Herbert Reeve: Career

 In 1896 Reeve was ordained a deacon and in 1897 a priest.
 In 1896 he became Curate at St Matthew's, Newington, Surrey, transferring as Curate to Croydon in 1899.
 In 1903 he resigned his junior post there to migrate to New Zealand and take up the role of Vicar of Inglewood, where he remained until 1907.
 For a year he was a missionary priest of the diocese of Auckland, serving the district of East Taranaki, then from 1908 to 1911 was Vicar of the Holy Sepulchre parish, Auckland, and from 1911 to 1924 Vicar of Wanganui.
-He was also Archdeacon of Waitara from 1915 to 1924.
+He was also Archdeacon of Waitotara from 1915 to 1924.
 He then returned home to Norfolk, where he was Rector of Brancaster from 1924 to 1945 and Rural Dean of Heacham from 1933 to 1945.

 While in New Zealand, Reeve married Nora Trischler Merton, the elder daughter of George Henry Merton, head master of the Cathedral School of Christchurch.